PerlinWarp/NeuroGloves/pygloves/README.md

 8. Run `python plot_emgs.py` to confirm the Myo is working.
 9. `python .\predictor_basic.py`

+Known problems:

+For predictor_basic, only class 2 seems to work, which should move the index finger but seems to close the whole hand.
+While this isn't completely solved, opening com0com and resetting the comports seems to often fix this.

 ### plot_emgs.py
 Plots EMG signals (line graphs for each channel) coming from the Myo using pygame.